carlosmouracorreia/dataleakreader/README.md

 1. Only endpoint was secured by sanitizing query types and integers on the input parameters (query parameters)
 2. Docker Network concept was used to provide different addresses for the different containers/machines running
 3. Database ports were exposed just between the (needed?) containers and the only port exposed to the outside (host-OS) was the server API one.
+4. Because all the communication was done within Docker VMs Redis password authentication was not used at this point
-4. Gunicorn server opposed/on-top of normal flask server instance will ensure HTTP requests are coherent for a normal-sized app out of the box (e.g by limiting Header Fields/payload)
+5. Gunicorn server opposed/on-top of normal flask server instance will ensure HTTP requests are coherent for a normal-sized app out of the box (e.g by limiting Header Fields/payload)